-The Freshman Research Initiative (FRI) offers first year students the opportunity to initiate and engage in authentic research experiences with faculty and graduate students in areas such as chemistry, biochemistry, nanotechnology, molecular biology and computer science.
+The Freshman Research Initiative (FRI) in the Texas Institute for Discovery Education in Science (TIDES) offers first year students the opportunity to initiate and engage in authentic research experiences with faculty and graduate students in areas such as chemistry, biochemistry, nanotechnology, molecular biology and computer science.

 Students are ideally situated to

 - Join a research group for the rest of their time as undergraduates